-All recorded personal information will be anonymized and will be assigned an anonymization code, the key to these codes will be sent to separate Gmail accounts (i4s.anonim.HU@gmail.com/ i4s.anonim.AL@gmail.com / i4s.anonim.BG@gmail.com / i4s.anonim.SK@gmail.com) that can be accessed by only one person per partner, the project leader.
+All recorded personal information were anonymized and were assigned an anonymization code, the key to these codes were sent to separate Gmail accounts (i4s.anonim.HU@gmail.com/i4s.anonim.AL@gmail.com/i4s.anonim.BG@gmail.com/i4s.anonim.SK@gmail.com) that could be accessed by only one person per partner, the project leader.
 The account is automatically mirrored to two back-up addresses at two different servers.
 All personal data is destroyed irrevocably after the end of the fifth year upon the payment of the balance.